burakulas/detocs/README.md

 ### Citing ###

-If you use Kats in your work or research, please use the following BibTeX entry.
+If you use DetOcS in your work or research, please use the following BibTeX entry.

 ```bibtex
 @ARTICLE{2025arXiv250117538U,